-Tailor on Ten; The Best Tailor in Bangkok
+Tailor on Ten Review; The Best Tailor in Bangkok

 So I did just that, I explained briefly what I need over the phone, and made an appointment for a few days later.
-And so the process begun.
+And so the process began:

 Once you get to the end of the Soi, you’ll see it.
 There’s a sign outside, and you’re good to go.
 You’ll be welcomed in, offered tea/coffee/cold beer (all complimentary) while you wait for your tailor to attend to you.
 Normally your appointment will be spot on time, which was the case with each of my fittings, but if not sit back and enjoy your beer.

 The Budget & Fitting 1: How much does a custom suit cost in Bangkok?:

 I wasn’t sure what to expect.
 I don’t come from a background where I ever wore a suit.
 And I only had ever borrowed one suit in my life, which was worn maybe 3 times, an ill-fitting $150 thing from something not much more than a supermarket.
 Thankfully Ben, the owner, was managing my first fitting so we sat down and had a long, long chat about what options were available and how it would all work.